 To listen to her 15-minute Ted Talk:

-We must release our fear of “infectivity rates”.
-I have my own theory, which is not proven, but I share it will you now because it makes the most sense to me.
+We must release our fear of “infectivity rates.”
+I have my own theory, which is not proven, but I will share it with you now because it makes the most sense to me.
 Viruses do one thing well – they spread.
 They embed in our DNA.
-In fact, they do this so well that we have a human virome, which is a made up of 380 trillion viruses in our bodies.
+In fact, they do this so well that we have a human virome, which is made up of 380 trillion viruses in our bodies.
 Human endogenous retroviruses comprise greater than 8% of the human genome.
 These viruses can remain dormant or become active.
-Take a moment to think about a disease we are all familiar with – the shingles.
+Take a moment to think about a disease we are all familiar with – shingles.
 From the Mayo Clinic, “Shingles is caused by the varicella-zoster virus — the same virus that causes chickenpox.
-After you've had chickenpox, the virus lies inactive in nerve tissue near your spinal cord and brain.
+After you’ve had chickenpox, the virus lies inactive in nerve tissue near your spinal cord and brain.
 Years later, the virus may reactivate as shingles.”

 To get a glimpse of the extent of viruses that are already deeply embedded in our bodies listen to this video at the National Institutes of Health up to time 11:11 from Harvard physician:

-In my research on viruses, the immune system and pandemics, I came across the term “exosomes” as a particular way a virus, when agitated, begins to come out of the DNA it’s quietly and silently been resting in.
+In my research on viruses, the immune system, and pandemics, I came across the term “exosomes” as a particular way a virus, when agitated, begins to come out of the DNA it’s quietly and silently been resting in.
 Like a sleeping dragon that gets stirred awake, viruses can raise their fiery breath by forming exosomes which extrude as micro-vesicles outside the cell and spread.

 After learning from the message of epidemiologist Alanna Shaikh, along with the exosomal phenomenon of viruses I was never taught in medical school but am just now exploring, I can see the link between our human behavior that has agitated the natural world and that of viruses in bats and other rare animals as the penultimate connector between the human population feeling the effects of our raping of mother earth.
-By “raping of mother earth” I’m alluding to chemtrails used in the sky as part of geo-engineering, I’m referring to the invasion of genetically modified seed into our agricultural systems and the unending addiction to oil, regardless of wind and solar alternatives.
+By “raping of mother earth” I’m alluding to chemtrails used in the sky as part of geoengineering.
+I’m referring to the invasion of genetically modified seeds into our agricultural systems and the unending addiction to oil, regardless of wind and solar alternatives.
 As Sayer Ji says so perfectly, “Both exosomes and viruses may actually be responsible for inter-species or cross-kingdom communication and regulation within the biosphere, given the way they are able to facilitate and mediate horizontal information transfer between organisms.
-When we start to look at viruses through the lens of their overlap with exosomes, which as carriers of RNAs are essential for regulating the expression of the vast majority of the human genome, we start to understand how their function could be considered neutral as "information carriers," if not beneficial.”
+When we start to look at viruses through the lens of their overlap with exosomes, which as carriers of RNAs are essential for regulating the expression of the vast majority of the human genome, we start to understand how their function could be considered neutral as “information carriers,” if not beneficial.”
 From Sayer Ji’s article in GreenMedInfo, here is a brief 3 min. video explaining exosomes.

-Shift Your Attitude: With the recent prolongation of “Shelter in Place” and the awareness that this isn’t a sprint, it’s a marathon many of us are being forced into a sort of Monkhood.
-We can’t reach for our vices anymore: sports games, theater, musical venues, bars, shopping, multiple travel adventures, being immersed in a workaholism, drowning in sensual delights of delicious restaurant served cuisine.
-We are – at home- with our fears, our boredom, our fatigue and our closest relationships.
-Whether the COVID-19 came from a leak in bio-warfare or whether it came from the bat infected animal at a wet market or both, the truth is we as a human race have been aware of an imbalance between the natural life forms (record high numbers of species of animals have been becoming extinct in the past couple years) and our human activity.
-Our big concern before the coronavirus hit has been CO2 emissions and Global Climate Change as we have reeled from the effects of fires, hurricanes, floods and earthquakes.
+Shift Your Attitude: With the recent prolongation of “Shelter in Place” and the awareness that this isn’t a sprint, it’s a marathon, many of us are being forced into a sort of Monkhood.
+We can’t reach for our vices anymore: sports games, theater, musical venues, bars, shopping, multiple travel adventures, being immersed in a workaholism, drowning in sensual delights of delicious restaurant-served cuisine.
+We are – at home- with our fears, our boredom, our fatigue, and our closest relationships.
+Whether COVID-19 came from a leak in bio-warfare or whether it came from the bat infected animal at a wet market or both, the truth is we as a human race have been aware of an imbalance between the natural life forms (record high numbers of species of animals have been becoming extinct in the past couple years) and our human activity.
+Our big concern before the coronavirus hit has been CO2 emissions and Global Climate Change as we have reeled from the effects of fires, hurricanes, floods, and earthquakes.
 If Greta Thunberg could’ve thought up the perfect witches’ spell to put on us – the Coronavirus would be it.
 We stopped – finally.
 So, no matter how COVID-19 gets solved, the truth is we needed to stop.
 This never happened before on the planet.
 So, go with it.
 Take this incredible time to look inward at the actions, behaviors, and thought patterns in your life that you must stop and what you can replace them with.
 What are those ways of being that restrict you, that zap your energy, that are unnecessary?

-Silence brings deep restfulness and from silence comes awareness, the door to awakening.
-Before you embark on the numerous decisions we have coming up to face, most of which are deeply practical and foundational, take some time while most of the world has stopped, to do your own internal inventory, to come to a place of stillness, to deeply rest and be open to the birth of some way of being that you haven’t had the skill or permission to experience in your life.
+Silence brings deep restfulness, and from silence comes awareness, the door to awakening.
+Before you embark on the numerous decisions we have coming up to face, most of which are deeply practical and foundational, take some time while most of the world has stopped to do your own internal inventory, to come to a place of stillness, to deeply rest and be open to the birth of some way of being that you haven’t had the skill or permission to experience in your life.

 Finally, from Lao Tzu, ancient Chinese poet and philosopher: